 More side dishes

-If you’ve tried this vegan coleslaw recipe, or any other recipe on the blog, then let us know how you got on in the comments below - we love hearing from you!
+If you’ve tried this vegan coleslaw recipe, let us know how you got on in the comments below.

 Healthy Coleslaw (No Mayo)

-- Put everything together in a large bowl and mix well.
+- Put everything together into a large bowl and mix well.

 - Save yourself some time with the prep of this vegan coleslaw by putting all the vegetables in a food processor to shred them together.